 WordPress, the most popular and excellent CMS that functions more than 35% of the websites around the world.
 But is it perfect and secure?
-Millions of websites along with numerous popular blogs are working on WordPress as a content publishing platform, where some approach to security while others not.
-So, hackers get more obsessed in hacking WordPress based websites.
+Millions of websites and numerous popular blogs are working on WordPress as a content publishing platform, where some approach security while others do not.
+So, hackers get more obsessed with hacking WordPress based websites.
 WordPress usually pushes updates to chunk all the familiar vulnerabilities, but third party themes and plugins make WordPress vulnerable.
 Sometimes hackers also catch vulnerabilities in WordPress that allow them to hack the entire server.
 Hence they don’t waste a great opportunity to screw your site to the core.

-Permit me to focus on some realism to explain you a fair thought on WordPress security.
+Permit me to focus on some realism to explain an honest thought on WordPress security.
 A few days back, some discussion came out on SoakSoak malware which affected 100k websites in very insufficient time by manipulating the vulnerability in a plugin.
-So, if you are a WordPress user, you must take care of security.
-You must always keep your WordPress installation updated and secure.
+So, if you are a WordPress user, you must take care of security and always keep your WordPress installation updated and secure.

-WordPress security rifts are nothing advanced, in-fact they have been existing since WordPress came into existence.
-As, WordPress is an open-source stage, we receive mass of powerful and effective WordPress security plugins that protects your site for security.
+WordPress security rifts are nothing advanced, in-fact they have existed since WordPress came into existence, and WordPress is an open-source stage.
+We receive a mass of powerful and effective WordPress security plugins that protect your site for security.

 Let’s have a peep at some of the best WordPress security plugins out here!

-Its been surely that you have go through to other lists of best WordPress security plugins.
-And I can ensure that Sucuri would be on top of those lists as well.
-Here are some great reasons for Sucuri to be on top:
+Sucuri Security has undoubtedly gone through to other lists of best WordPress security plugins.
+And I can ensure that Sucuri would be on top of those lists.
+Here are some significant reasons for Sucuri to be on top:

-Sucuri Security is the best WordPress security plugin available today that offers both free and paid versions, yet the majority of WordPress users should be perfect with the free plugin.
+Sucuri Security is the best WordPress security plugin available today that offers both free and paid versions, yet most WordPress users should be perfect with the free plugin.
 As for the free features, the plugin appears with Security Activity Auditing for noticing how well the plugin is protecting your website.
 Resulting, a hacked won’t be able to wipe out your scientific data.
-That’s so cool !
+That’s so cool!

 This plugin also offers various security features like File Integrity Monitoring, Malware Scanning, Blacklist Monitoring, Website Firewall, Security Notifications, and Security Hardening.
-It incorporates various blacklist engines including Google Safe Browsing, Sucuri Labs, Norton, McAfee Site Advisor and many more to monitor your website.
+It incorporates multiple blacklist engines, including Google Safe Browsing, Sucuri Labs, Norton, McAfee Site Advisor and many more to monitor your website.
 If something wrong is detected, it will notify you via email.

-It also protects your website from DOS attack, Zero Day Disclosure Patches, brute force attacks and other scanner attacks as well.
-So, if an attacker is able to bypass the security controls, your security logs will be safe within Sucuri’s security operations center.
+It also protects your website from DOS attacks, Zero Day Disclosure Patches, brute force attacks and other scanner attacks.
+So, if an attacker can bypass the security controls, your security logs will be safe within Sucuri’s security operations centre.

-The Record Integrity Monitoring is also a quite refreshing feature.
+The Record Integrity Monitoring is also a pretty refreshing feature.
 Once Sucuri is installed, it automatically makes a “Known Good” for your site.
-If at any instance, your website alter from the Known Good, you’ve got a problem.
+If your website alters from the Known Good, you’ve got a problem at any instance.
 And you may be notified.

-Sucuri is a great free WordPress security plugin for your WordPress sites, the pro version is actually the real must-have.
+Sucuri is a great free WordPress security plugin for your WordPress sites, and the pro version is the absolute must-have.

-The iThemes Security plugin is one of the more impressive ways to protect your website, which claims to offer 30+ ways to prevent things like hacks and unwanted intruders.
+The iThemes Security plugin is one of the more unique ways to protect your website, which claims to offer 30+ ways to prevent things like hacks and unwanted intruders.
 It has a strong focus on recognizing plugin vulnerabilities, out-of-date software, and weak passwords.
-With one click installation, you can stop automated attacks and protect your website.
+You can stop automated attacks and protect your website with one click installation.

 It tracks registered users’ activity and adds two-factor authentication, import/export settings, password expiration, malware scanning, and various other things.
-This security plugin offers file change detection, which is important since most webmasters don’t notice when a file is messed with.
+This security plugin offers file change detection, which is essential since most web admins don’t notice when a file is messed with.
 Also, it adds an extra layer of protection to your login by using the Google reCAPTCHA integration.

-It scans the entire website and tries to find if there is any potential vulnerability in your website.
-It also prevents bruteforce attacks and ban IP addresses which try to bruteforce.
+It scans the entire website and tries to find any potential vulnerability in your website.
+It also prevents brute force attacks and bans IP addresses that try to brute force.